AlexDalas/autodrawer/README.md

 ## Linux

-Linux is (not yet) supported.
-After v1.3, it should work fine under WINE and a compatibility script (which we are making). (join [the Discord](https://discord.gg/rwvUFraDnb) for updates)
+Linux is not supported.
+Under WINE, it should somewhat work but drawing is not functional.

 ## Mac